1. Who regulates banking and financial services in your jurisdiction?

 Derivatives

 The US Commodity Futures Trading Commission (CFTC), which is an independent federal agency of the US government, has exclusive jurisdiction over transactions in “Commodity Interests” that are executed or booked in the United States.
-The term “Commodity Interests” collectively refers to the following instruments: (i) futures contracts; (ii) options on futures contracts; (iii) swaps; (iv) leveraged retail foreign exchange and commodity contracts; and (v) certain other leveraged products.
+The term “Commodity Interests” collectively refers to the following instruments: (i) futures contracts, (ii) options on futures contracts, (iii) swaps, (iv) leveraged retail foreign exchange and commodity contracts, and (v) certain other leveraged products.
+The CFTC therefore also regulates investment advisers and investment funds investing in Commodity Interests and brokers and platforms facilitating Commodity Interest transactions.

 Insurance